slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 ![Least squares estimate with deep image prior given by convolutional neural network.](figs/_dip.png){ width=20% }
 ![Ground truth image.
 Receivers located at top of model at red points.](figs/_gt.png){ width=20% }

+The optimization results show that the smoothness bias of the convolutional neural network aids in focusing vessels that are out view of the receiver geometry.
+Pure physics methods such as the least squares solution shown struggle to image these vessels.

 `PhotoAcoustic.jl` enables researchers in inverse problems and in medical fields to experiment with new reconstruction algorithms.
-As a testament to its ease of use, this software was recently used in `[@aOrozco:2022]`  to study the uncertainty of photoacoustic reconstruction due to limited-view receiver geometry and the software was also tested in 3D reconstructions `[@bOrozco:2022]`\.
+As a testament to its ease of use, this software was recently used in [@aOrozco:2022]  to study the uncertainty of photoacoustic reconstruction due to limited-view receiver geometry and the software was also tested in 3D reconstructions @bOrozco:2022\.
 There is also ongoing work that will explore techniques for calibration errors and novel uses of the sensitivity with respect to the speed of sound.
 <!--
 This is the example Statement of need:
 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python